Contact us Request demo

 • Children and young people can reside in their own homes with the people who know and care for them best while continuing to receive specialist support – which offers a far better patient experience

 • Peace of mind for parents/ guardians and families – specialist clinical support remains accessible throughout the virtual ward process.
-Should any result be outside of the patients’ usual parameters, parents/ guardians will quickly receive a telephone call to from their specialist team to discuss
+Should any result be outside of the patients’ usual parameters, parents/ guardians immediately receive a telephone call from their specialist team to discuss

 • Reduces anxiety – enabling care to be less intrusive for the child’s usual lifestyle, and for the parents/ guardians who have additional responsibilities to maintain (such as work, other children etc)